ColaNut/Capacitive-Loading/README.md

 2. Implement the bottom air region.
 3. Handmade the code for conjugate gradient method.
 4. Compare it using least mean square error method.

+Since the current BC will restrict the boundary to zero-voltage, the air layer are needed to be prolonged.